 Its simplicity in use and quality of output is superb, but do be aware that AirPlay streaming BBC iPlayer, for example, gives you a less than HD version of that particular service as it is dependant on the iOS app, which was not designed with TV use as its primary concern.

-You also cannot AirPlay Sky Go from an iPad or iPhone, so if you subscribe to that service, you need to look elsewhere (in fact, only the Xbox 360 has support for Sky Go outside of mobile devices).
+You also cannot AirPlay Sky Go from an iPad or iPhone, so if you subscribe to that service, you need to look elsewhere.
 But at least NOW TV is available.

-Apple has dropped the price of the Apple TV in recent months, to £79, which does represent good value but could mean a replacement device is on the cards, so you might consider holding on.
+Apple has dropped the price of the Apple TV in recent months, first to £79 and then to £59, which does represent good value but could mean a replacement device is on the cards, so you might consider holding on.

 Amazon Fire TV